levelarts-studio/cte-docs/content/imc-docs/modules/unit-3/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Visual Storytelling &amp; Game Design Fundamentals
+  Concept Art Basics
 </div>

-This unit introduces the fundamentals of game design and visual storytelling.
-Students explore different genres, gameplay loops, and mechanics, while also studying how narrative, characters, and environments shape player experience.
-Visual hierarchy, composition, and simple concept sketches are introduced as essential design tools.
+In this unit, students learn how artists turn ideas into visuals.
+They practice drawing fundamentals, explore visual storytelling, and create a concept art sheet for their own game world.
+Students begin to bring their ideas to life by sketching and refining a **prop** that reflects their creative vision.

 {{< callout type="info" >}}
-This unit bridges **storytelling principles** with **interactive design fundamentals**.
-By the end, students will be able to design and explain a basic game concept supported by visuals and player experience goals.
+This unit emphasizes **sketching, iteration, and presentation**.
+By the end, students will have a concept art piece ready for their portfolio that shows both process and final design.
+This is not a drawing class, but it is an art class.
+You won't be judged on your drawing skills, but rather on your ability to convey a design.
 {{< /callout >}}

 ## Topics Covered
-- Game genres, core gameplay loops, and mechanics
-- Storytelling principles in games: characters, environments, player agency
+- Drawing fundamentals: line, shape, proportion, perspective
+- Light, shadow, and value for depth and form
-- Visual hierarchy and composition basics
+- Visual storytelling: mood, setting, and context through art
-- Simple concept sketches in Krita
+- Concept art workflows: thumbnails, iterations, refinement
+- Creating a polished prop or environment tied to their game world

 ## Assignments
 {{< cards >}}
-  {{< card link="/imc-docs/modules/unit-3/a1" title="(A3.1) Gameplay Genres & Loops" >}}
+  {{< card link="/imc-docs/modules/unit-3/a1" title="(A3.1) Sketching Fundamentals Practice" >}}
-  {{< card link="/imc-docs/modules/unit-3/a2" title="(A3.2) Storytelling in Games" >}}
+  {{< card link="/imc-docs/modules/unit-3/a2" title="(A3.2) Perspective & Value Study" >}}
-  {{< card link="/imc-docs/modules/unit-3/a3" title="(A3.3) Visual Hierarchy & Composition" >}}
+  {{< card link="/imc-docs/modules/unit-3/a3" title="(A3.3) Thumbnail Concepts" >}}
-  {{< card link="/imc-docs/modules/unit-3/a4" title="(A3.4) Concept Sketching in Krita" >}}
+  {{< card link="/imc-docs/modules/unit-3/a4" title="(A3.4) Refined Prop Drawing" >}}
+  {{< card link="/imc-docs/modules/unit-3/a5" title="(A3.5) Concept Art Portfolio Page" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
-- Identify and compare major game genres, gameplay loops, and mechanics
-- Apply storytelling principles to game concepts (characters, environments, agency)
+- Demonstrate fundamentals of perspective, proportion, and value
-- Use visual hierarchy and composition techniques to support design clarity
+- Use sketches and thumbnails to explore multiple design ideas
-- Create simple digital concept sketches in Krita
-- Develop and present a first-semester **Final Project**: a basic game concept pitch
+- Apply storytelling principles to concept art (tone, context, and mood)
+- Produce a refined concept art sheet with both process and final design
+- Publish the work on a portfolio site with reflection on design choices

 **Materials**
-- Notebook or sketchbook
+- Drawing tools: sketchbook, pencils, or digital tablet
-- Classroom computers with Krita installed
-- Reference games and media examples
+- Reference images (collected by students)
+- Digital tools: Canva, Photoshop, or Krita for refinement

 **Assessment**
-Students demonstrate understanding of game design fundamentals through written and visual exercises, sketches, and a final concept pitch.
-Peer and instructor critique are used to refine ideas.
+Students show mastery by creating a concept art sheet that demonstrates drawing fundamentals and communicates a clear design idea.
+Portfolio entries should include both process work and the final design.

 **Activities**
-Students analyze existing games by genre and mechanics, map story elements to gameplay, and practice sketching basic characters or environments.
-They then integrate these ideas into a **Final Project**: a game concept pitch presented visually and verbally.
+Students complete daily drawing warm-ups, create thumbnail variations of their chosen prop or environment, and refine one design into a polished piece.
+They share their process in class critiques, then finalize and publish their work to their portfolio.

 ## Education Standards

-The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**.
+The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **1.3** — Evaluate how narrative structure, character, and setting impact story development.
-- **1.4** — Apply principles of art, design, and composition to creative works.
+- **1.4** — Apply principles of art, design, and composition to creative works
+- **2.2** — Correctly use industry-appropriate terminology
-- **2.1** — Communicate information and ideas respectfully in professional settings.
+- **10.2** — Use research, imagery, and inspiration to generate concept ideas
-- **5.2** — Solve creative challenges, accept critique, and apply feedback.
-- **10.3** — Visualize ideas using storytelling, sketching, or other creative methods.
+- **10.3** — Visualize thinking using sketches, thumbnails, and storyboarding
+- **10.5** — Create multiple drafts and apply feedback for refinement
-- **11.1** — Demonstrate media literacy through critical inquiry and analysis.
+- **11.4** — Research current industry-standard tools and practices